Join today! Hear caregivers and patients living with MF share their stories, personal tips, and how they stay ahead of their disease.

 Connecting the specialists and special people in Linda’s life improved the quality of her care and life.

 While she relies on Keri for daily support, Linda says she doesn’t know where she would be without her care team at Mount Sinai.
-Linda was referred to Dr Mascarenhas at Mt Sinai years ago when her local hematologist recognized that Linda needed more specialized care.
+Linda was referred to Dr. John Mascarenhas at Mount Sinai years ago when her local hematologist recognized that Linda needed more specialized care.

 “Something that has brought a lot of value to the dynamic is your willingness to share,” Kathryn says to Linda.
 “Whether that’s about your symptoms or your life, you are engaged and that leads to our success.”